 The most jarring thing about follow-ups is the necessity to personalize them so they could meet the individual needs of the industry you’re working with.
 Nevertheless, there are tips anyone can use to improve their follow-up campaign:

 - Try out different CTAs.
 If you see that your current CTA has a low CTR, consider changing it.
-Some calls-to-action speak to prospects, while others just don’t work for them.
+Some calls-to-action speak to prospects, while others just don’t work for them and they have no idea how to reply to an email.

 - Include social proof.
 It always helps to mention your customers from the prospect’s industry to show your familiarity with the niche.
 Case studies are great for this.